-Nepal Tibet Bhutan tour can be started either from Kathmandu or Lhasa or Paro.
-We are happy to organize your journey as per your convenient travel schedule so that compare the flight fares and let us know where you want to begin Nepal Tibet Bhutan tour.
+Nepal Tibet Bhutan family tour can be started either from Kathmandu or Lhasa or Paro.
+We are happy to organize your journey as per your convenient travel schedule so that compare the flight fares and let us know where you want to begin the trip.

 Best Time to Go

 You will be traveling across 3 countries- Nepal, Bhutan, and Tibet with slightly different climatic conditions.
 March, April and May - September, October, November and December are the best months to travel to these destinations.
 The days are pleasant and the skies remain clear.
 While Nepal and Bhutan receive the most amount of rainfall and thunderstorms during the monsoon season (June, July, August), Tibet remains dry and receives little precipitation.
 Winter tends to be cold and chilly.
 But the upside of traveling during monsoon and winter is fewer crowds and off-season discounts.

 Tourist visas for Nepal can be obtained upon your arrival at the Kathmandu International airport (TIA) or at any immigration of Nepal.
 It is so simple and easy process to get a visa for Nepal, simply, fill up a visa form, submit at any immigration along with your passport and visa fee (USD 30 for 15 days tourist visa, USD 50 for 30 days multiple entries and USD 125 for 90 days multiple entries) and get a visa within a few minutes.
 Children under 10 are required to have a visa but are not charged for the same.

 Visa for Tibet